 The running time for Piano Men is approximately 1 hour and 15 minutes.
 It is performed with an intermission.

-Piano Men by Richard Hopkins and Catherine Randazzo with Caroline Kaiser and Arrangements by Jim Prosser will play in the Goldstein Cabaret from November 30, 2016 - April 2, 2017.
-Subscriptions and Single Tickets can be purchased by calling the box office at 941-366-9000 or online by clicking the links.
-SUBSCRIBE NOW and see all three shows for as little as $39!
+Piano Men by Richard Hopkins and Catherine Randazzo with Caroline Kaiser and Arrangements by Jim Prosser will play in the Goldstein Cabaret from November 30, 2016 and is HELD OVER through April 15, 2017.
+Tickets can be purchased by calling the box office at 941-366-9000 or online by clicking the links.

 Dine with us prior to your show in the cabaret.
 Reservations are not required, you will dine at the table you reserved for the performance.
 To view our menu, click here.
 To view the Goldstein Cabaret seating chart, click here.